AntirWiki/Antir/content/Tir na Nog/Spirits.md

 ---
 tags:
   - lore
+  - creature
 ---
 When a being with a soul believes in something, that belief is impressed upon the Aether that flows through them.
 When that Aether leaves them and enters the world, it retains that "impression".
 A collection of Aether with similar "impressions" from this process can then collect together and form an intelligent being - a Spirt.

 The type of spirit it becomes depends on the nature of that impression, as described in the sections below.

-Some spirits blur the lines between realms.
+Some spirits blur the lines between realms (see [[#Hybrid Spirits]]).
 For example, a three-headed wolf that eats children might be both demon and fae.
 Spirits can also shift between states as mortal perception of them changes - a devil may exist that trades in bones, but when a cult begins worshipping them as a God of Bones, they may become a celestial.

 The majority of spirits reside in [[Tir na Nog]], also known as the spirit realm.
 However, many spirits are frequent visitors to the realm of mortals, and some even reside there permanently.